kristinakobrock/pragmatic-mechanisms/README.md

 Agents can be trained using 'train.py'.
 The file provides explanations for how to configure agents and training using command line parameters.

-For example, to train the agents on data set D(4,8) (4 attributes, 8 values) with vocab size factor 3 (default), using the same hyperparameters as in the paper, you can execute
+For example, to train the agents on data set D(4,8) (4 attributes, 8 values), using the same hyperparameters as in the paper, you can execute

-`python train.py --dimensions 8 8 8 8 --n_epochs 300 --batch_size 32`
+`python train.py --dimensions 8 8 8 8 --n_epochs 300 --batch_size 16`

 Similarly, for data set D(3, 4), the dimensions flag would be